 of modem you have, and by that I mean if it's a plain old bridged

-modem or an all-in-one router-modem.
+modem (with no router features) or an all-in-one modem-router.

 Modem-Routers (aka All-In-Ones): If you've got an all-in-one

 CG814WG, it is already a router so you already have everything

 you need.
 These tend to be reasonable products if your needs are

 only basic such as browsing the web and checking email with up to

 10 or so connected devices (PCs, iPhones, Media Centres etc).
 However,